Electric Mobility Planning Resources: Charging and Energy Needs

 DOE – Calculator/Software

 Web app to help estimate the amount of EV charging a State (or alternatively, a specific urban/suburban area) needs to support a user-supplied number of plug-in EVs.
 Reports the number of Level 2 and DCFC plugs needed and (for urban/suburban areas) graphs a weekday electric load profile.
 Provides statistics on the current amount of charging plugs and EVs in the State or region as reference numbers.
+This tool is a part of the EVI-X Modeling Suite of Electric Vehicle Charging Infrastructure Analysis Tools, which has tools for network planning, site design, and financial analysis.
 Note: May be most useful for State-level planning.

 Alternative Fueling Station Locator